Cooking for Schools and Government Entities

 There are plenty of other places you can work as a chef or a cook, and most of these places are in civil service where chefs, cooks, kitchen managers and staff, as well as directors of food are needed, such as schools and hospitals.

 You can find excellent cooking jobs in these areas and gain valuable experience working in this very necessary food industry.

-If this sector is of interest, then visit the federal goverment jobs content section of JobMonkey.
-Working for the government often provides tremendous job stability as well as excellent retirement and health benefit programs – unmatched by most private sector employers.
+If this sector is of interest, then visit the federal government jobs content section of JobMonkey.
+Working for the government often provides tremendous job stability as well as excellent retirement and health benefit programs – unmatched by most private-sector employers.

 Kitchen Manager and Director of Food Services: Every civil service chef can become a director of food services or kitchen manager in any of the above sectors.
 This job requires not only a background and qualification in food, but also management, finances and good leadership skills.